 Camel Rides, also located by Sue's Carousel, opened to the public.

 Construction on Omaha's Henry Doorly Zoo and Aquarium's largest project to date, the African Grasslands, began.

 Dinosaurs Alive!
 The Lost Valley opened to the public.
 The temporary interactive exhibit featured 15 life-size, animatronic dinosaurs, two of which could be controlled by Zoo visitors.
-The exhibit, located by the Owen Sea Lion Pavilion, was open from Memorial Day through fall and is no longer a paid attraction at the Zoo.
+The exhibit, located by the Owen Sea Lion Pavilion, was open from Memorial Day through fall 2013.

 A videoboard was installed above Omaha's Henry Doorly Zoo and Aquarium's main entrance redemption gate.
-Put up during the later part of the summer, this digital means of communication will promote events, new exhibits and other Zoo news using static images and videos.
+This digital means of communication promotes new exhibits, events and other Zoo news using static images and videos.

 Durham's TreeTops Restaurant was renovated.
-The restaurant now features digital menu boards, as well as new signage and seating to carry out its jungle theme.
+The restaurant now features digital menu boards, as well as new signage and seating to carry out the jungle theme.

 Johnny Rosenblatt's Infield at the Zoo, a commemoration to Rosenblatt Stadium, was complete.
 A ribbon cutting was held to officially kick off its opening to the public.
-John Boyer,
+The ribbon was cut by John Boyer,

 president, Omaha Zoological Society Board of Directors; Steve

 Rosenblatt; Jack Diesing Jr., chairman/president, College World Series